Our board-certified orthopedic trauma specialists see patients in the emergency room and also offer follow-up care.

 Emergency Departments at our hospitals in La Jolla and Hillcrest.
 At both locations, orthopedic trauma surgeons are:

 - Available 24 hours a day, 7 days a week to treat all types of traumatic orthopedic injuries.

-- Able to treat all types of fractures, joint dislocations, and tendon and ligament tears
+- Able to treat all types of complex fractures, joint dislocations, and tendon and ligament tears

-External fixation involves the placement of pins into bone and then connecting those pins to bars on the outside of the skin.
-This is often temporary and used when it’s unsafe to perform definitive surgery immediately.
+External fixation involves placing pins into bone and then connecting those pins to bars on the outside of the skin.
+This is often temporary.
+It is used when it’s unsafe to perform definitive surgery immediately.
 An example is in the case of periarticular fractures (those in and around joints), where soft tissue swelling may prevent early surgery from being done due to the risk of infection.
 Other types of external fixators (small wire fixators) are used for certain fractures (nonunions and malunions) and bone transplant.

 Intramedullary rodding is commonly used for fractures of the femur and tibia.
-This procedure is done with small incisions and often allows patients to bear weight on the extremity soon after the surgery.
-The rod is placed inside the canal of the bone and then screws are placed through the rod and bone to maintain alignment of the limb.
+This procedure is done with small incisions.
+It can allow patients to bear weight on the extremity soon after surgery.
+The rod is placed inside the canal of the bone.
+Then, screws are placed through the rod and bone to maintain limb alignment.
 Additional casting is not needed.

-Plates and screws are most often utilized when a bone break is in or near a joint, which includes certain fractures involving the shoulder, elbow, forearm, hip, knee and ankle.
-The bones are moved back into proper position and a plate with screws is used to hold the fracture in place until it heals.
-Most often, additional casting is not needed and patients are allowed to begin moving their joints soon after surgery.
+Plates and screws are most often used when a bone break is in or near a joint.
+This includes certain fractures of the shoulder, elbow, forearm, hip, knee and ankle.
+The bones are moved back into proper position.
+A plate with screws is then used to hold the fracture in place until it heals.
+Most often, additional casting is not needed.
+Patients can begin moving their joints soon after surgery.
 Our orthopedic surgeons are on the leading-edge of plating technology.
-We perform advanced minimally invasive plating techniques, allowing for smaller scars, less soft tissue problems and faster healing.
+We perform advanced minimally invasive plating techniques.
+These result in smaller scars, less soft-tissue problems and faster healing.